 Experience/Background: Prior experience in Knox County Juvenile Court/Tennessee DCS preferred, or any combination of education and experience that provides equivalent knowledge, skills, and abilities.
 Familiarity with the issues impacting the children CASA serves including substance abuse and mental health issues.
 Experience managing volunteers a plus.

 Skills: Strong written and verbal communication skills are imperative.
 Must be able to read and interpret legal documents, medical records, and procedure manuals.
+Strong attention to detail.
 Ability to multitask and meet deadlines.
-Excellent computer skills, experience with cloud computing, calendar sharing, Microsoft Office, and database management.
+Excellent computer skills with proficiency in Microsoft Office, Google tools, and database management.

 Special Requirements: Commitment to the program’s mission, goals, and standards.
 Must have completed CASA of East Tennessee volunteer training or schedule the training upon hire.
 Must be a minimum of 21 years of age; have a valid driver’s license; submit to a pre-employment screening and criminal background check.
 Must possess the ability to effectively communicate with, supervise, and empower volunteers to be effective in their roles.

-The Advocate Supervisor works closely with the Court Program Director to coordinate and provide professional staff support to CASA volunteers, ensuring that children involved with the CASA program receive quality advocacy in court and early permanency planning.
+The Program Manager provides professional staff support to CASA volunteers, ensuring that children involved with the CASA program receive quality advocacy in court and early permanency planning.
 This position liaises with the Juvenile Court Judge and Magistrates to accept case assignments and manages the volume of cases relative to available volunteers.
 The Program Manager maintains knowledge of all cases assigned to CASA by the court and assists volunteers with investigations, home visits, record requests, court preparation, assisting with and editing volunteers’ reports to the court, filing and distributing court reports, attending hearings and agency meetings with volunteers, and providing post-dispositional supervision and direction.
-This is a part-time position (20-25 hours/week).
+This is a full-time position, 40 hours per week.

 - Processes volunteer concerns and problems, providing direction, advice, and technical expertise.
 Supports volunteers through the entire case from case assignment, investigation, record requests, report drafting, report editing and attendance at hearings.

-- Provides volunteers with all necessary documents and information relative to their case including detailed written guidance on how to best manage their case (a roadmap) and provide optimal advocacy for the children to which they are appointed.
+- Provides volunteers with all necessary documents and information relative to their case including detailed written guidance on how to best manage their case and provides optimal advocacy for the children to which they are appointed.
 Provides volunteers with essential reporting forms and guidelines, and facilitates record requests.

-- Attends home or school visits with children and families, agency meetings, and emergency hearings as needed.
-Attends all court hearings with the CASA volunteer, who advocates for vulnerable children with matters before the Knox County Juvenile Court.
+- Attends home or school visits with children and families, agency meetings, and emergency hearings as required.
+Attends all court hearings with CASA volunteers, who advocate for vulnerable children with matters before the Knox County Juvenile Court.

 - Maintains effective coordination with the court on case assignments, assigns and reassigns cases to volunteers, notifies volunteers of hearing dates, attends hearings and staff cases.
 Reports court happenings to Executive Director.
 Liaises with court staff, attorneys and magistrates to stay current with all proceedings.

-- Works cases as a CASA from time to time as demand dictates.
+- Works cases from time to time as demand dictates.

-- Adheres to Court policy and procedures and court policy and procedures.
-Acts as a role model both within and outside the Court.
+- Adheres to CASA of East Tennessee personnel policy and procedures and court policy and procedures.
+Acts as a role model both within and outside court.
 Cultivates relationships with attorneys who serve as Guardians ad litem and attorneys who represent parents/guardians.

 - Possesses the ability to work cooperatively and collaboratively with all people in the child welfare system, i.e., judicial staff, service providers, DCS, foster parents.